tbnorth/stressland/stressland.md

    and Canada.
  - Embayments and High Energy sites, not synoptic, mean of watersheds touching buffers.
- - US landcover from an unpublished hybrid dataset by Pete Wolter
+ - US land cover from an unpublished hybrid dataset by Pete Wolter

 ## GLAHF